Best Community Colleges in the U.S.

 Do community colleges have dorms?

 Top community colleges that strive to provide a full college experience may offer on-campus housing.
 However, most community colleges do not offer housing.
-Some community colleges may also offer housing at nearby partner institutions.
+Some community colleges may offer housing at nearby partner institutions.

 Do community colleges accept everyone?